 Doggyguard, by Michel Rodrigue

-Michel Rodrigue was born in Lyon in 1961.
+Michel Rodrigue was born in 1961 in Lyon.
 He attended the National School of Fine Arts, and also studied medieval archaeology.
-Between 1983 and 1985 he was part of the French rugby team, and in 1987, he designed the official French mascot for the world rugby championship.
+Between 1983 and 1985, he was part of the French rugby team, and in 1987, he designed the official French mascot for the world rugby championship.
 He made his comics debut with the rugby strip 'Mézydugnac' in Midi Olympique in 1984.

 Clifton, by Michel Rodrigue